yjs/yjs/examples/README.md

 # Examples

-Here you find some (hopefully) usefull examples on how to use Yatta!
+Here you find some (hopefully) usefull examples on how to use Yjs!

-Please note, that the XMPP Connector is the best supported Connector at the moment.
+Feel free to use the code of the examples in your own project.
+They include basic examples how to use Yjs.